 How to use the patch

-If you decide on the patch, apply a patch weekly for three consecutive weeks.
-The fourth week is patch-free, which allows you to have your menstrual period.
-Apply the patch to your buttocks, lower abdomen or upper body, but not the breasts.
+If a woman decides on the patch, she should apply a patch weekly for three consecutive weeks.
+The fourth week is patch-free, which allows her to have her menstrual period.
+The patch should be applied to the userís buttocks, lower abdomen or upper body, but not the breasts.

 Here are a few additional tips for patch use: